 Philadelphia Sits Above State and National Yield Medians on Long-Term Rental

 The long-term gross yield on a three-bed house in Philadelphia is 8.7%, compared to a Pennsylvania state median of 6.0% and a national median of 5.3%.
-The city trades at a modest price premium to the state, $252,337 against a state median of $191,882, but rents carry more than their share of the weight, which is why yields stay competitive.
+The city trades at a modest price premium to the state, about $252,000 against a state median of about $192,000, but rents carry more than their share of the weight, which is why yields stay competitive.
 This is a cash-flow market rather than a pure appreciation play: the yield gap to the state and national medians is the real reason to look at Philadelphia, and it is the reason the house-versus-apartment decision gets decided on operational factors (HOA fees, renovation potential, tenant profile) rather than on headline yield differences alone.
-For investors who would prefer a short-term rental strategy, the lower-regulation alternative is elsewhere in Pennsylvania: smaller Clinton, Clearfield, and Sullivan County ZIPs show materially higher gross yields because the state has no statewide ban and local rules are lighter.
+For investors who would prefer a short-term rental strategy, the lower-regulation alternative is elsewhere in Pennsylvania: smaller Clinton, Clearfield, and Sullivan County ZIPs show higher gross yields because the state has no statewide ban and local rules are lighter.

-Data reflects market conditions as of April 2026.
+Data reflects market conditions as of June 2026.

-Explore Philadelphia in the dashboard
+Take Philadelphia further in the dashboard

-View Philadelphia →Need full filtering and saved scenarios?
+Open Philadelphia →Need full filtering and saved scenarios?

 $19 for 24-hour access.
 All neighborhoods, all property types.
-Get access
+Unlock the dashboard

 This information is for educational purposes only and should not be considered financial or legal advice.
 Regulations and market conditions change frequently.
 Verify current rules with local authorities before making investment decisions.